Nat15005/Taller-07-AREP/README.md

 ---
 ## **Entidades del Sistema**

-El sistema está basado en tres entidades principales:
+The system is based on three main entities:

 1. **Usuario**:
-    - Representa a un usuario registrado en la plataforma.
+    - Represents a registered user on the platform.
-    - Atributos: `id`, `username`, `email`, `password`.
+    - Attributes: `id`, `username`, `email`, `password`.
 2. **Post**:
-    - Representa un mensaje de 140 caracteres publicado por un usuario.
+    - Represents a 140-character message published by a user.
-    - Atributos: `id`, `content`, `userId`, `streamId`.
+    - Attributes: `id`, `content`, `userId`, `streamId`.
 3. **Stream**:
-    - Representa un hilo único que contiene todos los posts publicados.
+    - Represents a unique thread that contains all published posts.
-    - Atributos: `id`, `posts`.
+    - Attributes: `id`, `posts`.

 ---

-## Videos Demostrativos de los Pasos Solicitados para el Desarrollo
+## Demonstration Videos of Development Steps

-1. Diseñe un API y cree un monolito Spring que permita a los usuarios hacer posts de 140 caracteres e ir registrandolos en un stream único de posts (a la Twitter).
-Piense en tres entidades Usuario, hilo(stream), posts.
+1. Design an API and create a Spring monolith that allows users to make 140-character posts and register them in a unique post stream (similar to Twitter).
+Consider three entities: User, Stream, and Post.

   https://github.com/user-attachments/assets/57da2eca-0929-4f1f-b73e-9149bddee055